Vice Chair of Education, Clinical Skills Lab

 The UNC Skull Base Center is one of only a few in the country that offers expertise in both endoscopic and traditional transfacial or transcranial skull base surgery.
 In addition to our Skull Base Center, UNC also hosts a Skull Base Course in our state-of-the-art skills lab to train other surgeons on lateral skull base surgery and anterior skull base techniques.

 Visit the UNC Skull Base Center web page to learn more about our minimally invasive endoscopic skull base program, which is one of the most extensive in the nation, and the outstanding results we achieve from skull base surgery.
 You can also read more information about UNC’s innovative radiation and team treatments.

-We offer weekly adult neurosurgery clinics in Chapel Hill, Raleigh, Pinehurst, Hillsborough, and Wilmington.
-Visit our neurosurgery clinic locations page for the clinic or hospital nearest you or call 919-445-2410 to schedule an appointment.
-The UNC Skull Base Center is located at UNC’s main campus in Chapel Hill, NC.
+We offer weekly adult neurosurgery clinics in Chapel Hill, Raleigh, Pinehurst, and South Boston, VA.
+We also offer weekly pediatric neurosurgery clinics in Chapel Hill, Raleigh, Pinehurst, and Wilmington.
+The UNC Epilepsy Center is located at our main hospital in Chapel Hill.
+Visit our neurosurgery clinic locations page for the clinic or hospital nearest you or call 984-974-4175 to schedule an appointment.